green-party-dublin-central/nh-web/site/content/post/balnagowan-shd.md

 date: 2022-01-07T14:51:29.304Z
 description: A summary of the planning application for the Balnagowan House (Also known as Wendon or Bealnagown House) site on Saint Mobhi Boithirin can be found below.
-The last day for observations on this application is 7th Feb 2022.
 image: img/balnagowan.png
 ---
+**Update 11 Jan 2022: ** An Bord Pleanála have deemed this SHD application to be invalid.
+No reason was provided.
+It will be for the developer to resubmit this application should they wish at which point the public consultation process will start again.

 ## Development

 The development comprises 112 residential units in 4 blocks (3 new blocks plus existing Balnagowan House)